All Episodes

 Who cares if they approve?

-Well, you know, this is one thing the drive-by's have not going to learn.
+Well, you know, this is one thing the drive-bys are not going to learn.

 They will not learn.

-They are they're going to do everything they can to try to shape your opinion without realizing your drive they are driving you right the opposite direction they want you to go.
+They're going to do everything they can to try to shape your opinion without realizing they are driving you right the opposite direction they want you to go.

-Uh it's it's uh a fascinating question, though, these people that say that they aren't gonna vote if Huckabee or um McCain get the nomination.
+It's a fascinating question, though, these people that say that they aren't going to vote if Huckabee or McCain get the nomination.

 Now, we haven't discussed this because the time hasn't really been right, but lurking out there is the mayor of New York City, Michael Bloomberg.